benmarwick/ESmisc/README.md

 devtools::install_github("benmarwick/words2number")
 ```

 This is a fork of [verajosemanuel/ESmisc](https://github.com/verajosemanuel/ESmisc), which is for Spanish numbers.
-I've just changed the Spanish to English.
+I've changed the Spanish to English and made a few other minor modifications.

 ### How to use